-In order to become acquainted with the Gurlesque movement, a reader may wish to invest in knowledge of third wave feminism, as well as the four movements: carnivalesque, burlesque, riot grrl, and the grotesque, that were earlier discussed.
-Additionally, literary practices of girly kitsch, camp, the female grotesque as a specific form of grotesque, and the centralization of female pleasure in Gurlesque poetry, are all important aspects of the Gurlesque.
+In order to become acquainted with the Gurlesque movement, a reader may wish to invest in knowledge of third-wave feminism, as well as the four movements: carnivalesque, burlesque, riot grrl, and the grotesque, that were earlier discussed.
+Additionally, literary practices of girly kitsch, camp, the female grotesque as a specific form of grotesque, and the centralization of female pleasure in Gurlesque poetry, are all essential aspects of the Gurlesque.

 As mentioned above, the Gurlesque is an amalgamation of ideas, theories, and creative practices.
 These ideas are better left for the section of this article on literary goals, but their mention here does serve a purpose.
 That purpose is to demonstrate that Gurlesque is a wild, tangled ball of poetics, aesthetics, philosophies, and historical influences that all converge on arguably two major points – the idea of the self as a conscious performance that may be put on for others, and the idea that this performance is, in the case of the Gurlesque, intimately intertwined with ideas concerning feminine psyche, pleasure, definitions, conceptions, and empowerment.

-Gurlesque, hypothetically, is the ideal poetic companion movement to third wave feminism.
+Gurlesque, hypothetically, is the ideal poetic companion movement to third-wave feminism.
 It eschews traditional ideas of female sexuality and identity, shedding them for a space of wild, unabashed exploration which anyone can join regardless of racial, sexual, or economic status.
-As long as a writer follows in the footsteps of its components, Glenum and Greenburg would argue, that writer is Gurlesque, making Gurlesque a movement of writing that has no real rule-set or 'look.'
-However, the lack of any concrete identifying style for Gurlesque, a movement that rather revolves around poetic, aesthetic, and philosophical theories, means that the Gurlesque movement occupies a sometimes frustratingly ambiguous space as a feminist writing movement.
-It is both a perfect reaction to an exceedingly hetero-normative and masculine society, and a confusingly amorphous concept that can be almost impossible to pin down, relying more on its writing taking a certain 'feel' or 'atmosphere' from the reader as opposed to being identifiable due to the thematic or poetic literary restrictions many other movements in writing impose upon their constituents.
+As long as a writer follows in the footsteps of its components, Glenum and Greenburg would argue that the writer is Gurlesque, making Gurlesque a movement of writing that has no real rule-set or 'look.'
+However, the lack of any particular identifying style for Gurlesque, a movement that instead revolves around poetic, aesthetic, and philosophical theories, means that the Gurlesque movement occupies a sometimes frustratingly ambiguous space as a feminist writing movement.
+It is both a perfect reaction to an exceedingly hetero-normative and masculine society and a confusingly amorphous concept that can be almost impossible to pin down, relying more on its writing taking an individual 'feel' or 'atmosphere' from the reader as opposed to being identifiable due to the thematic or poetic literary restrictions many other movements in writing impose upon their constituents.

 The Literary Goals of Gurlesque

-This focus on the grotesque in turn drives Gurlesque towards a focus on female pleasure, an unapologetic baring of the body and focus on sexual and general pleasure that both acknowledges the male gaze and then turns that gaze back outwards as a form of empowerment.
-At the end, we see a cyclical return to the idea of self as a performance in the form of how camp is applied to Gurlesque, the central hypothesis here being that the act of existence is in and of itself a performance, a role to be played.
+This focus on the grotesque, in turn, drives Gurlesque towards a focus on female pleasure, an unapologetic baring of the body, and focus on sexual and general pleasure that both acknowledges the male gaze and then turns that gaze back outwards as a form of empowerment.
+In the end, we see a cyclical return to the idea of the self as a performance in the form of how camp is applied to Gurlesque, the central hypothesis here being that the act of existence is in and of itself a performance, a role to be played.
 Gurlesque literature is both an incredibly delicate form of specifically charged feminist writing, and an almost dissipated conjunction of concepts, literary devices, philosophies, and historical movements that makes it frustratingly hard to identify and pin down.
-This is true even for the pioneers such as Greeberg and Glenum, both having admitted and written about the contradiction of the sort of 'opaque-transparency' that defines the Gurlesque movement.
+This is true even for the pioneers such as Greenberg and Glenum, both having admitted and written about the contradiction of the 'opaque-transparency' that defines the Gurlesque movement.

 Major Works of the Gurlesque